Mebbel/Mebbel.github.io/index.md

     #excerpt: "This is some sample content that goes here with **Markdown** formatting."
 ---

-Hey there and welcome to my collection of projects in finance and data analytics.
-Recently, I was an independent contractor in the field of data science with a focus on the finance industry.
-Now, back to full-time employment, I spend my days analysing and forecasting alternative investments.
+Hey there and welcome to my private collection of projects in finance and data analytics.
+I am focused on forecasting financial data of public and private markets.

 My tech-stack includes R, Python, Excel, SQL and AWS.